A long distance route on my doorstep: Gritstone Trail30th August 2007

-As if to prove that long distance trails can be found anywhere, there is one in east Cheshire that passes not far from where I live.
-This is the 35 mile (56 km) Gritstone Trail and it starts at Disley before following the western fringes of the Peak District all of the way to Kidsgrove in North Staffordshire.
+As if to prove that long-distance trails can be found anywhere, there is one in east Cheshire that passes not far from where I live.
+This is the 35 mile (56 km) Gritstone Trail and it starts at Disley before following the western fringes of the Peak District all the way to Kidsgrove in North Staffordshire.

 While it is possible to complete it in two days, spreading it over three days seems a sounder proposition.
 Suggested sections are shown by the overview maps listed below.
 They live on the website of Cheshire County Council who maintain the route; smart new waymarking signs have been erected recently so they are looking after it.
 There is a cloud hanging over the future if HM Government has its way: CCC and all borough councils are to be replaced by two unitary authorities for East Cheshire and West Cheshire.
 We’ll see how things go…

 South: Timbersbrook to Kidsgrove

 The trouble with things local to you is that you don’t pay them the sort of attention that they would get if they were further away.
 As if to prove the point, my progress along the GT was far from concerted until very recently.
 That said, there have been longer walks along the route and ones that come to mind include: Bollington to Disley, Rainow to Sutton Common, Tegg’s Nose to Kerridge, Sutton Common to The Cloud (not far from Bosley or Congleton) and The Cloud to Kidsgrove.
 As it happens, there have been many other shorter ones where I followed it, particularly on the stretch between Kerridge and Sutton Common.
 In fact, it was a short stroll between Bollington and Kerridge that completed the trail for me.
 Yes, there are times when I do allow things to become that bitty…

 Here are some details of the longer ambles: